 What is time loss?

-Time loss is partial wage replacement.
+Time loss is partial wage replacement for an L&I claim.
 It is money paid every two weeks while you are not working because of a job injury.

 Who gets time loss?